abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Now, in the `Dropdown` component, we simply use these two components, passing in the corresponding state, turning them into purely controlled components (stateless components).
+Within the `Dropdown` component, we incorporate these two components and supply them with the necessary state.
+This approach ensures that the `Trigger` and `DropdownMenu` components remain state-agnostic and purely react to passed props.

 ```tsx
 const Dropdown = ({ items }: DropdownProps) => {